What is Orthodontics?

 The application of braces is not normally painful and requires no anesthesia.
 Some patients report discomfort in the teeth and gums during the first week or two after being fitted with braces.
 Over-the-counter painkillers can help relieve this pain.

 Braces Before And After

 Most patients will need to wear a retainer after braces are removed in order to maintain the new position of the teeth and to prevent further movement.
-The retainer should be worn at all times for the first 6 months and then only during sleep.

 Once treatment is complete, patients can enjoy and take pride in their straight, beautiful smiles.